• Concentrated portfolio of U.S. listed stocks

 We invest in simple and easy to understand businesses.
 And the reason is simple: It’s easier to be right.
 If a company’s operations and financial statements are complicated, it’s easier to make a mistake or be wrong.
 So, we seek simple opportunities where it’s easy to be right.

-In 2017, only 13% of stocks reviewed were bought.
+On average, only 13% of stocks reviewed are bought.
 That’s because we pursue opportunities we believe are significantly undervalued.
 We adhere to a comprehensive and systematic process to ensure our investments offer the desired risk-adjusted returns we seek.
-Importantly, the record indicates that our selectivity is rewarded.
+And, the record indicates that our selectivity is rewarded.

 Below are our most important Investment Principles

 Each stock has within it sources of risk and return.
 Therefore, above all else, we believe that investment analysis is risk analysis; we’ve never understood why the investment industry separates these.
 Our priority is to avoid investments with disproportionately more risk than return.
 The results should be superior performance without proportional risk.

 We Seek Long-Term Compounding

 Compounding is the 8th Wonder of the World.
 We seek to harness the power of compounding so we can grow our capital exponentially.
 We attempt this by investing in easy to understand companies that we want to own for long periods of time.
 These companies have strong fundamentals, durable competitive advantages and lengthy track records of successfully compounding returns.

 Over short periods of time the market is inefficient.
 Emotions, market expectations and irrational decisions cause market volatility, and this creates buying opportunities for astute investors.
 We attempt to capitalize on these opportunities when a stock’s price is substantially below its intrinsic value.